 Qualified expenses include ordinary and necessary expenses paid in connection with books, supplies, equipment (including computer equipment, software, and services), and other materials used in the classroom.
 An ordinary expense is one that is common and accepted in your educational field.
 A necessary expense is one that is helpful and appropriate for your profession as an educator.
 An expense does not have to be required to be considered necessary.

 Qualified expenses do not include expenses for home schooling or for non-athletic supplies for courses in health or physical education.
 You must reduce your qualified expenses by the following amounts.

-How the deduction is claimed.
 You must file Form 1040 efile it (or Form 1040NR) to take this deduction.
 You do not have to itemize.
-If you use efile.com to prepare your tax return, the online tax software will take care of the correct forms for you.
+If you use eFile.com to prepare your tax return, we will take care of the correct forms for you.

 If you use a part of your home regularly and exclusively for business purposes, you may be eligible for the home office deduction.
 You may be able to deduct a part of the operating expenses and depreciation of your home.

 You can claim this deduction for the business use of a part of your home only if you use that part of your home regularly and exclusively: